Welcome to Real Food Education with

 FNTP, CHHC, RWP

 Stephanie Reiter is a Functional Nutritional Therapy Practitioner, Certified Holistic Health Coach, Restorative Wellness Practitioner and Special Education Teacher from Boise, Idaho.
 She works with individuals and families to assist them in designing personalized nutrition and lifestyle plans to heal their guts and improve cognitive performance so they can get to the root cause of dysfunction and restore wellness within themselves.
 She envisions a world where every man, woman and child is living their best life because they embrace food as medicine and their health as their number one priority.
 You'll find her providing services both in person in the Treasure Valley and virtually online.
 You can also occasionally find her giving talks and lectures about nutrition and wellness around the Boise area.
-And of course, during the school year, you'll find her in the classroom teaching tweens and teens how to be better humans.
+And of course, during the school year, you'll find her in the classroom teaching kiddos how to be better and brighter humans.

 It all started with the desire to educate...